baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/examples/example_randomizing.md

 		<RandomizedPageGroupIndices>0,4,2,3,1</RandomizedPageGroupIndices>
 ```

 These indices define the order in which the Pages are displayed.
+They are set when
+the user first logs in to the session.
+Each user will have a different set of indices.